-(2) Average price paid per share is calculated on a settlement basis and excludes commissions.

-(3) On March 6, 2018, the Board of Directors approved an expanded stock repurchase authorization granting the Company authority to repurchase up to \$250 million in common stock in addition to the \$100 million previously approved on December 7, 2015.
+- (1) All share repurchases were made on the open market. - (2) Average price paid per share is calculated on a settlement basis and excludes commissions. - On March 6, 2018, the Board of Directors approved an expanded stock repurchase authorization granting the Company authority to repurchase up to \$250 million in common stock in addition to the \$100 million previously approved on December 7, 2015.
 On October 26, 2018, the Board of Directors authorized the repurchase of an additional \$100 million of the Company's common stock.
-Net of shares repurchased to date, the total remaining authorization outstanding as of December 31, 2018 is \$201.6 million.
+Net of shares repurchased to date, the total remaining authorization as of December 31, 2019 is \$79.5 million.
+On February 19, 2020, the Board of Directors authorized the repurchase of an additional \$150 million of the Company's common stock.
 Stock purchases may be made in the open market, in privately negotiated transactions or block transactions, at the discretion of the Company's management and as market conditions warrant.
 Purchases are funded from available cash and may be commenced, suspended or discontinued at any time without prior notice.
 Shares of stock repurchased under the program are retired.